 We can’t go back to the first European contact with First Nations but we can move in a respectful way forward embracing new ways of relating and living.
 The lives of Earth’s children may depend on it.

 Welcome to the blog of A-M Mawhiney.
-I am the author of Spindrifts - A futuristic fantasy to inspire and give hope to all who are interested in changing the world, now available to order from most major online retailers here.
+I am the author of Spindrifts - A futuristic fantasy to inspire all who are interested in changing the world and Spelldrifts - Where magic meets destiny, both now available to order from most major online retailers here.